Faraday Future potentially revived with IPO plan, Geely partnership: FF91 production soon?

 Faraday Future FF91 body-in-white

-Faraday Future claims that it has accumulated more than 14,000 reservations for the FF91, although it doesn’t specify a timeline for that.
+Faraday Future claims that it has accumulated more than 14,000 reservations for the FF91, although it hasn't specified a timeline for that.
 It expects to sell more than 400,000 over the next five years—although that will require many steps beyond just reviving development and production.
 There’s much more to this story, yet to come.